pfefferniels/parangonar/README.md

-# Parangonar
+# Parangonar C++ Port

-**Parangonar** is a C++ library for symbolic music note alignment.
+This is a C++ port of the Python-based library [parangonar](https://github.com/sildater/parangonar) for symbolic music note alignment.
+It's specific purpose is to be compiled with emscripten to WebAssembly, so that it can be used from within the browser.

-This library contains the AutomaticNoteMatcher algorithm for aligning musical score and performance data.
+This port only implements the AutomaticNoteMatcher algorithm for aligning musical score and performance data.
+The port was created for the most part using Gihub's Copilot Agent Mode.

 ## Building